xparq/Out_of_Nothing/release/README.txt

-﻿It's mostly a manual process yet!
+﻿It's a manual process yet!